Gioppix/mcp-playground-3/REVIEW.md

 ## I built an MCP server to explore Epstein's emails.
-Here's what I learned about the protocol (and OpenAI's paywall)
+Here's what I learned about the protocol (and `mcp-use`)

 When I wanted to test mcp-use (9k+ stars on GitHub), I needed a dataset spicy enough to keep me awake.
 Enter: 2322 Epstein emails.